 Staying fashionable while pregnant may be important but don’t pour body into restraining clothing or shoes.
 Make sure to buy new underwear and pants as you need them to stay clear of discomfort and any possible yeast infections.
 Shoes can always make or break an outfit, but with a pregnant belly your balance may not be as usual.
 Many women feel clumsy and trip easily, so high heels aren’t always best option.
 Pick a shoe that will not flop and has good support which helps with swollen ankles as well.

 A fit and healthy pregnancy starts with loving yourself and baby.
-Making good decision for your own well-being is your first step in parenting.
+Making good decisions for your own well-being is your first step in parenting.
+Visit your doctors office regularly to keep yourself and your baby healthy.
 Once your baby is born and growing up they will see your example of a healthy lifestyle and be prone to follow in your footsteps.